atomadam2/Liver_Deconvolution/README.md

 LiverDeconv_scCombine.R - Script with code for pulling in all scRNA-seq data and combining This script will create an R object containing all data.
 This RObj is needed for all other scripts.
-Note: This will contain all PBMC data we generated from these samples, including cell treted with LPS.
+Note: This will contain all PBMC data we generated from these samples, including cells treted with LPS.
 Subsequent analyses will remove this data for simplicity.
+The output of this script is an RObj used for all other scripts and analyses and can be used for future analyses

-LiverDeconv_scFigures.R - Script with code for making all figures describing scRNA-seq data All parts of Figure 1 from paper are generated in this script
+LiverDeconv_scFigures.R - Script with code for making all figures describing scRNA-seq data All parts of Figure 1 from paper are generated in this script (Except DE genes) Figure 2A Clustering is also made
+All Supplemental figures are made

+LiverDeconv_scDE - Script with code for performing Resident vs Peripheral Differnetial Expression testing in Seurat This produces a large nnumber of tables for differentially expressed genes in different cell types Healthy Liver vs Healthy PBMC
+Healthy PBMC vs AH PBMC
+AH PBMC vs Healthy Liver
+Does not include liver specific cells (Hep, Chol, LSEC, Plasma cells) These tables can be put into other pathway analysis software (Metascape for example)

 Part 2: Deconvolution of bulk RNA-seq data from chronic liver disease patients